 Pat salmon fillets dry, and season flesh side with ¼ tsp. salt and pepper.

 Place a large non-stick pan over medium-high heat.
 Add 1 tsp. olive oil and potatoes to hot pan.
 Cook undisturbed until lightly browned, 5 minutes.

 Then stir occasionally until well-browned, 3-4 minutes.

 Season with ½ tsp. salt.
-Transfer to half of prepared baking sheet and roast, 5 minutes.
+Transfer to half of prepared baking sheet and roast in hot oven, 8 minutes.

 Remove from oven.
 Potatoes will finish cooking in a later step.